Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

 \subsection{Further relations in the graph TQFT}

-In this section, we discuss two useful relations.
-The first is the vertex breaking relation, which computes the effect of changing the cyclic ordering at a vertex, and the second is the computation of the broken path cobordism map.
+In this section, we prove two useful results about the graph TQFT.
+The first is the \emph{vertex breaking relation} shown in Figure~\ref{fig::39}, which describes the effect of changing the cyclic ordering at a vertex.
+The second result is a proof that the broken path cobordism induces the map $\Phi_w$.

-\begin{lem} Suppose that $(W,\Gamma)$ is a graph cobordism, and $v_0$ is a vertex in the interior of $\Gamma$, and $e_1$ and $e_2$ are two edges incident to $v_0$, which are adjacent in the cyclic ordering.
+\begin{lem} Suppose that $(W,\Gamma)$ is a graph cobordism, $v_0$ is a vertex in the interior of $\Gamma$, and $e_1$ and $e_2$ are two edges incident to $v_0$, which are adjacent in the cyclic ordering.
 Let $\Gamma'$ denote the ribbon graph obtained by switching the relative ordering of $e_1$ and $e_2$.
-Let $\Gamma''$ denote the graph obtained by removing a connected subarc from the interiors of each of the edges $e_1$ and $e_2$ (as in Figure~\ref{fig::39}).
-Then The same relation holds with all three type-$A$ maps replaced by type-$B$ maps. \end{lem}
+Let $\Gamma''$ denote the graph obtained by removing a connected subarc from the interiors of $e_1$ and $e_2$ (as in Figure~\ref{fig::39}).
+Then The same relation holds for the type-$B$ maps. \end{lem}